Matías Moroni: Club career

 Moroni signed for Leicester Tigers in Premiership Rugby for the 2020–21 Premiership Rugby season.
 He settled in quickly playing 10 of 13 games and making a positive impression, he scored his first try for Leicester against Connacht in a European Rugby Challenge Cup round of 16 game.

 Moroni was recognised as a defensive lynchpin for Leicester, starting the 2022 Premiership Rugby final which Leicester won 15-12.

 He was then announced as a new signing for Newcastle Falcons on 22 June 2022.
+He spent 2 seasons in the north of England before being released at the end of the 23/24 Premiership season.

+After a 6 month career sabbatical following his release, Moroni signed for CA Brive in January of 2025 marking his first venture into the French league structure.
+He made his debut in the Pro D2 round 16 clash between CA Brive and US Dax starting at No13 in the 22-9 loss.

+In October 2025, Moroni signed a short-term deal with Bristol Bears as injury cover.

 International career

 Moroni was a member of the Argentina Under-20 side which competed in the 2011 IRB Junior World Championship, he also represented the Pumas sevens team in 13 competitions during 2012 and 2013 and was selected by the Pampas XV for their 2014 tour of Oceania.